asz4817/IgBlastN-Sequence-Classification/README.md

   python3 splitFasta.py type_of_seq path data_file
 ```

-type_of_seq: The path to the CSV file containing the sequence classifications.<br/>
+type_of_seq: The path to the CSV file containing the sequence classifications.
 path: The working directory path.<br/>
 data_file: The relative file path to the specific fasta file (from the path var).